layoutBox/FlexLayout/README.md

 :pushpin: FlexLayout is actively updated.
 So please come often to see latest changes.
 You can also **Star** it to be able to retrieve it easily later.

-:warning:	FlexLayout is a light wrapper around [facebook/yoga](https://github.com/facebook/yoga) flexbox implementation.
-Yoga has some open issues, so there is a possibility that you encounter issues when layouting your views, in these situations please have a look at [Yoga's issues](https://github.com/facebook/yoga/issues).
-Your issue may have been already reported.
-Note that FlexLayout will always be up-to-date with the latest Yoga's version.

 <br>

 ### FlexLayout + PinLayout